KevinAst/feature-u/docs/article/article.md

 must be embellished with [`slicedReducer()`], which provides instructions on where to insert it in the overall top-level appState.

-As a result, the `device` reducer only maintains the state relevent to the `device` feature _(i.e. it's little slice of the world)_ ... a **status**, a **fontsLoaded** indicator, and the **device location**.
+As a result, the `device` reducer only maintains the state relevant to the `device` feature _(i.e. it's little slice of the world)_ ... a **status**, a **fontsLoaded** indicator, and the **device location**.